rmsrosa/rode_convergence_euler/docs/src/examples/04-allnoises.md

 )
 ````

 Notice we chose the hurst parameter of the fractional Brownian motion process to be between 1/2 and 1, so that the strong convergence is also expected to be of order 1, just like for the other types of noises in `noise`.
+Both the Wiener and the Orsntein-Uhlenbeck processes are additive noises so the strong order 1 convergence is expected.
+All the others would be thought to have a lower order of convergence but our results prove they are still of order 1.
+Hence, their combination is also expected to be of order 1, as illustrated here.

 Now we set up the initial condition, taking into account the number of equations in the system, which is determined by the dimension of the vector-valued noise.